 Note that “school crossing guard” means a volunteer or paid employee of a local authority, local law enforcement agency or school district whose duties include assisting pupils to cross a highway.1

-2. How do I fight charges for “failing to stop for school crossing guard” in Las Vegas, Nevada?
+2. How do I fight charges for “failing to stop for school crossing guard”?

 The two most common defenses to Nevada charges of violating NRS 484B.350 are:

 - The driver did stop, and the crossing guard simply was mistaken; or

 - The crossing guard did not adequately signal to the driver to stop